d2l-ai/d2l-vi/chapter_appendix-mathematics-for-deep-learning/geometry-linear-algebraic-ops_vn.md

 và chia không gian thành hai nửa không gian.

 <!--
-Let's start with an example.
+Let us start with an example.
 Suppose that we have a column vector $\mathbf{w}=[2,1]^\top$.
 We want to know, "what are the points $\mathbf{v}$ with $\mathbf{w}\cdot\mathbf{v} = 1$?"
 By recalling the connection between dot products and angles above :eqref:`eq_angle_forumla`, we can see that this is equivalent to